saulshanabrook/vellvm/README.md

 Leave in high level comments that explains the code if they are clean enough Write a Readme that maps concepts from the paper to definitions from the development

+But add in the Readme an explanation that anonymization purpose conflicted with documentation, and that assuming acceptation of the paper, a clean, fully documented artifact will be submitted for reviewing

 # Structure of the repository

 TODO point out handlers.